 In addition to our regular lessons we organize Year 10 and 11 Art trips, take part in Art competitions and invite speakers to talk or provide practical courses to our student cohort.
 All of these co-curricular activities help our students to enhance their cultural capital and knowledge of the subject while gathering visual research which will feed into their investigations.

-We value the creative aspect of this subject but also want to achieve an outstanding result: In 2024 Art and Design achieved 100% A-C with 75% A-B.
+We value the creative aspect of this subject but also want to achieve an outstanding result: last summer 81% of our pupils achieved grades A- C.

 ASSESSMENT COMPONENTS